LeanLaw Makes QuickBooks Sing For Lawyers

 Actually, it can, but it’s a daunting 12-step process.

 Solution: LeanLaw created a compliant legal workflow where you can resolve IOLTA trust accounting with just a few clicks.
 The legal trust accounting happens in QuickBooks Online, and your law firm can use simple, LeanLaw tools to see trust balances, pay invoices using trust funds and make client deposits to trust.
 We’re talking about real-time, 2-way integration with QuickBooks rather than just a sync that somebody has to straighten out later.

 QuickBooks Online timekeeping is not geared toward attorneys’ needs – especially if you want to track time on the go.
 If you want timers in QuickBooks Online, you have to buy a more expensive version.
 It’s not mobile and not built for your desktop.

 Solution: LeanLaw timekeeping can be done on any platform and on the go – mobile / web / chrome / desktop app / tracker.
-And the timers are connected with invoicing and invoicing is connected to QuickBooks Online so that once you’ve entered your time, the entire process – timekeeping to invoicing to payment – is connected, automated and eliminates any redundant work.
+Timekeeping is pushed automatically to invoicing and invoicing is connected to QuickBooks Online so that once you’ve entered your time, the entire process – timekeeping to invoicing to payment – is connected, automated and eliminates any redundant work.
 And you get paid faster.

 QuickBooks can’t handle fixed fee or hybrid billing.

 QuickBooks Online can do products & services fixed fees, but they don’t have all the instruments today’s law firms need such as milestone / recurring fixed fees.

 Solution: LeanLaw has a more matter-centric approach: hourly/flat fee milestone / flat fee recurring / flat fee with hourly, and more.
 LeanLaw has refined client billing within QuickBooks Online.